arvindhsundar/hackingattention/content/Feynman Technique.md

 # Feynman Technique

-This is a technique developed by Richard Feynman to make sure he understood [[Unity and Complexity|something fully]].
+This is a technique developed by Richard Feynman to make sure he understood [something fully](Unity%20and%20Complexity.md).

 There are 4 steps: